CHCHE Courses (2018-19)

 Ch 1 ab.
-General Chemistry. a 6 units (3-0-3); b 9 units (4-0-5): first, second terms.
+General Chemistry.
+6 units; 9 units; a (3-0-3) first term; b (4-0-5) second term: first, second terms..
 Lectures and recitations dealing with the principles of chemistry.
 First term: Chemical bonding - electronic structure of atoms, periodic properties, ionic substances, covalent bonding, Lewis representations of molecules and ions, shapes of molecules, Lewis acids and bases, Bronsted acids and bases, hybridization and resonance, bonding in solids.
 Second term: Chemical dynamics - spectroscopy, thermodynamics, kinetics, chemical equilibria, electrochemistry, and introduction to organic chemistry.
 Graded pass/fail.
-Instructors: Lewis (a), Reisman, Miller (b).
+Instructors: Lewis (a), Robb, Miller (b).

 Ch 3 a.
 Fundamental Techniques of Experimental Chemistry.
 6 units (1-3-2): first, second, third terms.
 Introduces the basic principles and techniques of synthesis and analysis and develops the laboratory skills and precision that are fundamental to experimental chemistry.
 Freshmen who have gained advanced placement into Ch 41 or Ch 21, or who are enrolled in Ch 10, are encouraged to take Ch 3 a in the fall term.
 Freshmen who enter in academic years 2017, 2018, and 2019 must take Ch 3 a in their first nine terms of residence in order to be graded pass/fail.
 Freshmen entering in academic year 2020 and thereafter must take Ch 3 a in their first six terms of residence in order to be graded pass/fail.
 Instructor: Mendez.